johans-work/berserk/README.md

 # Intro
 Most programmable keyboards don't come with layout instructions, and though solving puzzles are fun, this can obstruct your real work.

 Berserk is a univeral ergonomic keyboard layout for programmable keyboards, that also offers a sensible default for split and 40%.
-Get a running start with berserk, or grab whatever works for you.
+Get a running start with berserk, or grab the parts that for you.

 ![image](https://pbs.twimg.com/media/GRINuIqbYAEL3nf?format=jpg&name=4096x4096)